got-10k/toolkit/README.md

 pip install -r requirements.txt
 ```

-Then directly copy `got10k` folder to your workspace to use it.
+Then directly copy the `got10k` folder to your workspace to use it.

 ### Quick Start: A Concise Example